OpenFAST/openfast/docs/source/user/testing/regression_test.rst

 Regression test
 ===============

-The regression test executes a series of test cases which fully describe OpenFAST and its module's capabilities.
+The regression test executes a series of test cases which intend to fully describe OpenFAST and its module's capabilities.
 Each locally computed result is compared to a static set of baseline results.
 To account for machine and compiler differences, the regression test attempts to match the current machine and